 If there is a male, he’ll go through the same growth stages.
 But once he reaches adulthood, he gets his wings.

-As most indoor plant pests do, brown scales feed on the sap of a plant.
-But these bugs tend to feed on larger amounts of sap for their nutrients and hydration.
+As most indoor plant pests do, brown scale feeds on the sap of a plant.
+However, these bugs feed on larger amounts of sap for their nutrients and hydration.

 It provides them with everything they need to thrive and survive.
 It’s also what your plant needs to thrive and survive.